-Figure 3 presents a histogram of the duration of predicted negative AO phases in the ECMWF model, binned into 7 day chunks.
-The duration is defined as the number of consecutive days with negative AO.
-The climatology serves as a reference including all 30 894 ECMWF forecasts used for this study.
-With approximately 62%, most phases of negative AO are shorter than 8 days.
-As another reference, a first order autoregressive model was set up with zero mean and standard deviation of 1, which may serve as a baseline.
-Its 1-day-autocorrelation is chosen to match the ERA5 AO timeseries and for robustness, it is estimated by averaging the lag-1-autocorrelation and the square-root of the lag-2-autocorrelation, yielding 0.91.
-ECWMF (S2S) and ERA5 agree very well in terms of climatology and lag-1-autocorrelation (not shown).
-However, the AO climatology shows short negative phases (≤ 7 days) less often and long negatives phases (≥ 8 days) more often compared to the AR1 process, indicating an AR1 process cannot reproduce AO variability.
+toregressive model (AR1) was set up with zero mean and standard deviation of 1, which may serve as a baseline.
+Its 1 d autocorrelation is chosen to match the ERA5 AO time series, and for robustness, it is estimated by averaging the 1 d lag autocorrelation and the square root of the 2 d lag autocorrelation, yielding 0.91.
+ECMWF (S2S) and ERA5 agree very well in terms of climatology and 1 d lag autocorrelation (not shown).
+However, the AO climatology shows short negative phases (≤ 7 d) less often and long negatives phases (≥ 8 d) more often compared to the AR1 process, indicating that an AR1 process cannot reproduce AO variability.